A serious car accident can result in dental injuries and often require immediate medical attention.

 Have You Been Injured in a Car Accident?

 If you or a loved one have suffered a dental injury due to a car accident, contact The Hoffmann Law Firm, L.L.C. by calling (314) 361-4242 or fill out our online contact form to request a Free Consultation.
-For more than 20 years we have helped victims of car accidents in St. Louis recover the benefits they need and deserve.
+For 25 years we have helped victims of car accidents in St. Louis recover the benefits they need and deserve.